 Glulam is used for a range of purposes from joinery timber through to large span structural beams.
-Large glulam beams can often be seen in swimming pool or sports hall roofs and more recently in several large chain supermarkets.
+Large glulam beams can often be seen in swimming pool or sports hall roofs and more recently in several large supermarket buildings.
 Basically wherever a steel or concrete structure is needed for a building, glulam could also be used as a more sustainable (and friendlier looking) alternative.